-Originally designed for the Italian army and police, the Beretta 92 pistols earned most of their fame (both good and bad) as the standard sidearm of the US military (designated as M9).
-It was developed between 1970 and 1975 as a possible replacement for the aging Beretta M951 pistol and entered production in Italy in 1976.
+Initially designed for the Italian army and police, the Beretta 92 pistols earned most of their fame (both good and bad) as the standard sidearm of the US military (designated as M9).
+It was developed between 1970 and 1975 to replace the aging Beretta M951 pistol and into Italy in 1976.

-First adopted by the Brazilian army in 1977, this pistol was later adopted in Italy in its Model 92S, “SB”, and finally “F” modifications.
-The US military adopted the Beretta Model 92SB-F (later renamed to model 92F) in 1985, as a result of the highly controversial XM9 trials.
+First adopted by the Brazilian army in 1977, this pistol was later adopted in Italy in its Model 92S, “SB,” and finally “F” modifications.
+The US military adopted the Beretta Model 92SB-F (later renamed model 92F) in 1985 due to the highly controversial XM9 trials.
 It was designated as M9, a new service pistol in US Military.

-Beretta also makes a wide variety of models based on the same design; these include not only variations in finishes and sights, but also different trigger types (DA/SA, DA/SA with decocking only, DAO, DAO with manual safety).
+Beretta also makes various models based on the same design; these include variations in finishes and sights and different trigger types (DA/SA, DA/SA with decocking only, DAO, DAO with manual safety).

 On some pistols, such as the Model 92G adopted in France, the levers do not lock themselves in the lowered position but return to the “fire” position once released – their function is limited only to safe decocking of the hammer.
 Some other models, such as the Model 92D, are double-action-only pistols with no manual safety or decocking.
 All pistols of current production are fitted with an automatic firing pin block safety.

 Magazines are a double stack, with the magazine release button located at the base of the trigger-guard on all 92-series pistols made since 1981.
-Sights on service models are of fixed type, with a dovetailed rear blade, usually with high-contrast inserts.
+Sights on service models are fixed, with a dovetailed rear blade, usually with high-contrast inserts.

 This happened several times during the earlier years of Model 92F service in the US military, apparently because of metallurgical problems, combined with the “built-in” weak points in the slide where the locking block cuts are made.
 Recognizing these weak points, the US INS (Immigration and Naturalization Service) requested Beretta to make their model 96 (.40 S&W caliber version of Model 92) with reinforced slides.